Santosh-Gupta/NaturalLanguageRecommendations/README.md

   <img src="images/gif4Github1-1.gif">
 </p>

 The architecture is one part word2vec, one part Bert as a text encoder.
-I previously explored Bert medical text encodings in a previous project [https://github.com/re-search/DocProduct] and was impressed by the effectiveness at correlating medical questions with answers.
+I previously explored Bert medical text encodings in a previous project [https://github.com/re-search/DocProduct] and was impressed by the effectiveness of correlating medical questions with answers.
 In this project, we use the abstract of each paper as the input, but instead of using another Bert encoding as a label, we use a vector that was trained using word2vec.
-The Semantic Scholar Corpus [https://api.semanticscholar.org/corpus/] contains 179 million papers, and for each paper, it has the paper IDs of papers that it either cited, or papers that referenced that paper.
+The Semantic Scholar Corpus [https://api.semanticscholar.org/corpus/] contains 179 million papers, and for each paper, it has the paper IDs of papers that it either cited or papers that referenced that paper.

-This network of citations can be trained on using the word2vec algorithm.
+This network of citations can be trained in using the word2vec algorithm.
 Each embedding represents a paper.
 For each paper, it's citations and embeddings act as the 'context'.

 <p align="center">